Eilat Ashkelon Pipeline Company: Products pipeline

-The bidirectional reverse flow project
+Bidirectional reverse flow project

-This project reversed the flow direction of Eilat-Ashkelon pipeline oil - meaning that it can now also flow southwards instead of only northwards, as originally conceived when Israel consumed Iranian oil.
-The idea behind the project is to transport crude oil from Russia, Central Asian republics and the Caucasus through the Black Sea or the Baku-Tbilisi-Ceyhan pipeline to Southern Asia and the Far East at a competitive price.
-The capacity and size of the Suez Canal is limited and therefore expensive.
+This project reversed the flow direction of the Eilat–Ashkelon pipeline, meaning that oil can flow southwards as well as northwards.
+The original northward-only design reflected Israel's consumption of Iranian oil.
+The concept behind the reversal was to transport crude oil from Russia, Central Asian republics, and the Caucasus through the Black Sea or the Baku–Tbilisi–Ceyhan pipeline to Southern Asia and the Far East at a competitive price, bypassing the capacity-limited and expensive Suez Canal.
+The project was completed in 2003; however, efforts to market Azerbaijani oil to Asian customers ultimately failed.